indigenous - Spanisch Englisch Wörterbuch

 male farmer from the provinces of azuay or cañar who is not indigenous chaso [m] EC:S

-necklace of small decorations worn by indigenous people chalchihuite (del náhuatl) [m] GT SV
+necklace of small decorations worn by indigenous people chalchihuite (del náhuatl) [m] GTSV

 indigenous folk dance in which dancers hold a bow and arrows and play with them to the sound of music as a part of the choreography chuncho [m] BO:C,W